 8. Wash the car

-Who wants to go to Eid prayers in a dirt stained car filled with gum wrappers and cookie crumbs?
+Who wants to go to Eid prayer in a dirt stained car filled with gum wrappers and cookie crumbs?
 And think about what will happen to everyone's nice Eid clothes sitting in a vehicle like that!
 Get the car clean and ready.
 Everyone should help with this.
 One person vacuums, another cleans the windows, a third person washes the exterior, etc.

 9. At Eid prayer, look for those who are alone and invite them over